Women's rights in Brazil: Economic rights

 Export agriculture and largely feminized labor forces in Latin America has expanded significantly in the last three decades.
 Research has illustrated how farms in northeast Brazil purposefully construct gendered divisions of labor and how women often experience worse pay and conditions than men.

 According to The World Bank, 42% of people employed in the non-agricultural sector were women.

 The law provides 120 days of paid maternity leave to women and seven days to men.
 The law also prohibits employers from requiring applicants or employees to take pregnancy tests or present sterilization certificates, but some employers sought sterilization certificates from female job applicants or tried to avoid hiring women of childbearing age.
 Violations of the law are punishable by jail terms for employers of up to two years, while the company may be fined 10 times the salary of its highest-paid employee.

 Sexual harassment is a criminal offense, punishable by up to two years in jail.
 The law encompasses sexual advances in the workplace or in educational institutions and between service providers or clients.
 In the workplace it applies only in hierarchical situations, where the harasser is of higher rank or position than the victim.
 Although the legislation exists and was enforced, accusations remained rare, and the extent of the problem was not documented.

 Property rights

 Though women possess significant property rights under the current Brazilian Constitution, de facto inheritance and land reform regimes undermine women's ability to acquire and retain property in Brazil.
 Under the Civil Code of Brazil, married women could not lawfully acquire or possess their own property until 1962.
-The inheritance law differs based on matrimonial regimes, of which there are four: Partial Property Ruling (Comunhão Parcial), Community Property Ruling (Comunhão de Bens), Separate Property Ruling (Separação de Bens), Final Partition of Acquisitions (Participação Final dos Aqüestos).
+The inheritance law differs based on matrimonial regimes, of which there are four: Partial Property Ruling (Comunhão Parcial), Community Property Ruling (Comunhão de Bens), Separate Property Ruling (Separação de Bens), Final Partition of Acquisitions (Participação Final dos Aquestos).